-One U.S. law that creates unique challenges for American firms operating overseas is the Foreign Corrupt Practices Act (FCPA), which prohibits the distribution of bribes and other favors in the conduct of business.
+One U.S. law that creates unique challenges for American firms operating overseas is the Foreign Corrupt Practices Act, which prohibits the distribution of bribes and other favors in the conduct of business.
 Unfortunately, though they're illegal in this country, such tactics as kickbacks and bribes are business-as-usual in many nations.
 According to some experts, American businesspeople are at a competitive disadvantage if they're prohibited from giving bribes or undercover payments to foreign officials or businesspeople who expect them; it's like asking for good service in a restaurant when the waiter knows you won't be giving a tip.
-In theory, because the FPCA warns foreigners that Americans can't give bribes, they'll eventually stop expecting them.
+In theory, because the Foreign Corrupt Practices Act warns foreigners that Americans can't give bribes, they'll eventually stop expecting them.

 Where are American businesspeople most likely and least likely to encounter bribe requests and related forms of corruption?
 Transparency International, an independent German-based organization, annually rates nations according to "perceived corruption," which it defines as "the abuse of public office for private gain."
-Table 3.3 "Corruptibility Around the World, 2004" excerpts the 2004 rankings.
+Table 3.3 "Corruptibility Around the World, 2010" reports a sampling of the 2010 rankings.